 After hours and on weekends, a counselor can be reached for emergency consultation through the College Health Center, x5135.
 If the Health Center is closed, emergencies should be directed to Public Safety (x5911).

-Faculty Counseling and Assistance Program: Faculty and their household members who would like to obtain counseling or other assistance can get in touch with the Employee and Family Assistance Program (EFAP) through the Wellness Corporation (1 (800) 828-6025 or (508) 842-2780).
+Faculty Counseling and Assistance Program: Faculty and their household members who would like to obtain counseling or other assistance can get in touch with the Employee and Family Assistance Program (EFAP) through e4health.
+Information about this program can be found on the Human Resources website.
 You may use the services of the EFAP for up to six visits per issue per year without charge to you.
-Please see the Middlebury College Handbook on the web for a full description of the Employee and Family Assistance Program.